malomohq/cocoon/README.md

 * First element - destination key, i.e. "to key"
 * Second element - path to existing key, i.e. "from key(s)"
 * Third element (optional) - function to apply to value at existing key

+_NOTE: A mapping must be provided for every key / value pair that you want to be returned.
+In other words, the transformed dataset will only contain key / value pairs that are explicitly defined by a mapping._

 ### Data Types